Perturbation theory of rotating scalar fields and vacuum insensitivity to rotation: Noninteracting theory

 Using the orthogonal relation~\eqref{eq:orthogonal}, we diagonalize the action $S_0$ as

 with the energy-dispersion relation

 After carrying out the Gaussian integration in terms of $|\tilde{\phi}_\nu|$ in Eq.~\eqref{eq:Z0} and then the Matsubara summation, we arrive at

 Here, the factor $2$ in the thermal part is from the degenerate contributions of particle and antiparticle, which are not distinguished by rotation.
-Also, the above $\ln Z_0$ is invariant for $\Omega \to -\Omega$ as the sum of $l$ runs from $-\infty$ to $\infty$, indicating that the thermodynamics is irrelevant to the direction of rotation.
+Also, the above $\ln Z_0$ is invariant for $\Omega \to -\Omega$ as the sum of $l$ runs from $-\infty$ to $\infty$, indicating that the partition function itself is irrelevant to the direction of rotation.

 We argue the importance of the boundary condition and the causality constraint $\Omega R \leq 1$.
 From the inequality $\xi_{l, 1} > |l|$ for arbitrary $l$~\cite{GIORDANO1983221}, we show~\cite{Vilenkin:1980zv}